 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-Eastern Illinois University Alumni Association has updated its target asset allocation to 26% equities, 74% fixed income, with approximately 59% of fixed income being investment grade.
+Eastern Illinois University Alumni Association has updated its target asset allocation of investments other than cash in Illinois Funds as 26% equities, 74% fixed income mutual funds, with approximately 61% of fixed income being investment grade.
 An assumption is made in reporting that callable bonds will be held until maturity.
-Effective maturity ranges for investments disclosed are shown as follows:
+Effective maturity ranges for investments disclosed are shown as follows (for purposes of mutual bond fund maturity, the Association has evaluated the underlying holdings of those funds and classified the average maturity on that basis):